djbristow/RAILS/rsrm/README.md

 # rsrm
-&copy; David Bristow, 2020-2021
+&copy; David Bristow, 2020-2022

 ## Version
-* 2.0.10 - 9/13/2021
+* 3.1.0 - 9/13/2022

-Rolling Stock RFID Manager is a MEVN application that provides a user with a web application to show, when an RFID tag is read, the road name and number of the rolling stock associated with that tag.
-If there is no association with a peice of rolling stock input fields are privided to allow the user to eneter the road name and number.
+Rollingstock RFID Manager is a Mongo Express Vue Node (MEVN) application that provides a user with a web application to show, when an RFID tag is read, the road name and number of the rolling stock associated with that tag.
+If there is no association with a peice of rolling stock input fields are provided to allow the user to enter the road name and number.
 This web application uses port 3002.

 ## License